mohammedfarhan99/tasks/README.md

 Please install all dependencies by npm install.

 # Step 2

+Input your database credentials in .env file

+Migration:
+type in knex migrate:latest command to get the users table in your postgres database
+                           OR
 Create a users table in your postgres database using this (in case database migration fails):

 create table users(